Glen-tech/Project-Network-Programming/README.md

+Hardware of the internet.

-In this projec , the data of the sensors is read by a esp32.
+In this project , the data of the sensors is read by a esp32.
 This is send with the TCP protocol to a broker.
 The laptop as client can give commando's to filter the data that comes over the internet.
 This with the zeromq library.

 client.cpp : Here the user can give commando's for filtering of sensor data of 2 diffrent sensors.